Google changes its algorithm like nobody's business. Every year, they are said to alter their algo somewhere around 500-600 times!

 Keywords Matter, But Topics Matter More

 I still scatter key terms (and variations of the term) throughout my article and optimize for a keyword.
 Getting these types of variations on there helps me to future proof for the searcher.
-What i mean by this, is that I am not sure if they keywords that people are using to search are going to change because of voice search.
-Since I am not a mind reader, i find it better to do things this way so that i can cover more of my bases.
+What I mean by this is that I am not sure if they keywords that people are using to search are going to change because of voice search.
+Since I am not a mind reader, I find it better to do things this way so that I can cover more of my bases.

-I’m not saying to get rid of keywords completely.
+I'm not saying to get rid of keywords completely.
 You just have to think about it more holistically, on the level of a topic that could be associated with that keyword.
 A recent Ahrefs study showed that the #1 ranking page on a site will also rank for about 1000 other relevant words.
-So since the key term for this article is SEO strategy, obviously the topic would need to be something like how to craft an seo strategy, what goes into a strategy, etc. You might also be able to get away with something simple like “best SEO strategy,” but the “best” is typically subjective.
+So since the key term for this article is SEO strategy, the topic would need to be something like how to craft an SEO strategy, what goes into a plan, etc. You might also be able to get away with something simple like "best SEO strategy," but the "best" is typically subjective.

 Always Make Sure That You Are Adding Value

 One thing that still bothers me in this industry is when practitioners say you have to do this or that.
 Sure there are the best practices, but there is also that little extra something.
 This is why when I hear people say that you shouldn't do guest posting, or interviews or something along those lines, I go crazzzzy.
 Why would you limit yourself?
 You can't just let anyone guest post on your website -- that is unless you want a lot of shameless self-promotion.
 If you can integrate these types of articles into your SEO strategy, then you can potentially have a way to get more eyeballs on you.
 The tough thing about this one is that you are at the mercy of the partnership.
 What's to say that they don't start writing for your competitors as well.
 You can future proof this strategy by making sure that you are only putting out the best on your blog.